Updated WWE Fastlane Card | 411MANIA

 Updated WWE Fastlane Card

-* WWE Universal Championship Match: Roman Reigns vs. Daniel Bryan (Jey Uso or Edge will be the guest special enforcer)
+* WWE Universal Championship Match: Roman Reigns vs. Daniel Bryan (Edge is the guest special enforcer)

 * WWE Women’s Tag Team Championship Match: Nia Jax and Shayna Baszler vs. Sasha Banks and Bianca Belair